Predestined To Be

 God gave me this ability as I’m sure He has some of you.
-Unfortunately, it is a great gift it can also be a great detriment. not taking the time to think things through can get me into trouble.
-And sometimes it’s not because my instincts are wrong, but because I end up in situations I’m just not prepared for at that moment.
-I may reach out for help not always in the way others understand or feel I should.
+Unfortunately, even though it is great it can also be a great detriment. not taking the time to think things through can get me into trouble.
+And sometimes it’s not because my instincts are wrong, but because I end up in situations I’m just not always prepared for at that moment.
+I may reach out for help not always in the way others understand or feel I should which can cause more problems.

 In Matthew 17:1-6 There Jesus was transfigured before him and in in his enthusiasm he saw this big picture that turned into this idea “I will put up three shelters-one for you, one for Moses and one for Elijah.’
 His response to this unusual experience is typical of what I would do .
 It’s not that his idea of building shelters for Jesus, Moses and Elijah was bad per se.
 It’s just that it was impulsive and not well-thought-out.
 Wonder if Matthew remembered it for posterity.